richelbilderbeek/bbbq_article/revision/README.md

 ```
 Both MCH-I and MHC-II haplotypes were selected to have a high occurrance,
-where the MHC-I haplotypes are the same 13 haplothose used in our earlier study \cite{bianchi2017},
+where the MHC-I haplotypes are the same 13 haplotypes used in our earlier study \cite{bianchi2017},
 [...]
 ```

+ * [ ] Frans: vervangt ref naar bianchi2017 naar moeder-referentie

 > 4. Is it significant the overlapping of one residue for MHC binding?
 > Why not consider only those peptides that are really predicted and